Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Properties of the Proxy Random Variable U

-More succinctly, $h(u)=\lceil u -\frac{n}{2}\rceil$. \end{theorem} Note that when $n=1$, then $P(U=u)=P(Y=u)$.
-Theorem \ref{theorem:pmfu} assumes round half up tie breaking rule is used.
-If $n$ is even, the pmf will depend on the type of of tie breaking rule used (a tie is when the fraction of the average is 0.5).
-If the round half to even rule is used, then it can be shown that (see the Appendix),
+\end{lemma} Note that when $n=1$, then $P(U=u)=P(Y=u)$.
+Lemma \ref{theorem:pmfu} assumes that the round half-up tie-breaking rule is used.
+If $n$ is even, the pmf will depend on the type of tie-breaking rule used (a tie is when the fraction of the average is 0.5).
+If the round half-to-even rule is used, then it can be shown that (see the Appendix),

-The rest of this paper proceeds according to the round half up tie breaking rule.
+The rest of this paper proceeds according to the round half-up tie-breaking rule.
 This was a pragmatic choice, as the rule made theoretical results more compact and did not have an effect on the overall conclusions of the paper.